Shaaali/identity-apps/docs/guides/applications/oidc/implement-auth-code.md

-# Implement authorization code grant in apps
+# Implement the authorization code grant flow

-By following this guide, you will be able to understand the OpenID connect login using authorization code flow and build on to your application.
+See the instructions given below to understand how to implement OpenID Connect login using the authorization code flow in your application.

-The below diagram explains how login using authorization code grant works with Asgardeo.
+The following diagram explains how OpenID Connect login using the authorization code grant works with Asgardeo.

 <img class="borderless-img" :src="$withBase('/assets/img/guides/applications/oidc/auth_code_flow.png')" alt="Authorization code flow">

-You need following steps to build login to your app using authorization code grant:
-1. Get authorization code
-2. Get tokens
+As shown above, you need to configure your application to get the authorization code from Asgardeo, and then exchange it for the required tokens.

 ## Prerequisites

 To get started, you need to have an application registered in Asgardeo.
-If you don't have an app registered, go to [Asgardeo console](https://console.asgardeo.io/) to <a :href="$withBase('/guides/applications/web-app/register-oidc-web-app/#register-app')">register an application</a>.
+If you don't already have one, <a :href="$withBase('/guides/applications/web-app/register-oidc-web-app/')">register a web app with OIDC</a>

-## Get authorization code
+## Get the authorization code
-First, your app must initiate a login request to authorization endpoint of Asgardeo.
-After redirecting to Asgardeo, user will be prompted with login page if the user does is not authenticated.
+First, your app must initiate a login request to the authorization endpoint of Asgardeo.
+After redirecting to Asgardeo, the user will be prompted with login page if the user does is not authenticated.

 **Authorization endpoint:**